MarketingProInsider/marketingproinsider/content/posts/blog_48.md

 A social media strategist begins by analyzing the target audience.
 Understanding demographics, interests, behaviors, and pain points allows them to craft messages that resonate.
 This deep dive is crucial in creating tailored marketing solutions that speak directly to the audience.

 2. **Content Creation:**
 Content is king in the digital world.
 A social media strategist works closely with content creators to develop engaging, relevant material tailored to the audience's preferences.
-This can include posts, videos, infographics, and stories that reflect the brand’s voice while addressing specific customer needs.
+This can include posts, videos, infographics, and stories that reflect the brands voice while addressing specific customer needs.

 3. **Platform Selection:**
 Different social media platforms serve different purposes and audience segments.
 A social media strategist determines which platforms are most effective for reaching specific target groups, ensuring that the marketing message is delivered where it will have the greatest impact.